Derivative-informed neural operator acceleration of geometric MCMC for infinite-dimensional Bayesian inverse problems

-We generate synthetic data for our Bayesian inverse problem using a prior sample.
-The model-predicted observable at the synthetic parameter field is then corrupted with $1\%$ additive white noise, which leads to a noise covariance matrix of identity scaled by $v_n=1.8\times 10^{-4}$.
+We generate synthetic data for our BIP using a prior sample.
+The model-predicted observables at the synthetic parameter field are corrupted with $1\%$ additive white noise, which has a noise covariance matrix of identity scaled by $v_n=1.8\times 10^{-4}$.
 The synthetic data, its generating parameter and PDE solution, and the MAP estimate are visualized in \cref{fig:hyperelasticity_settings}.